QuirinHaberl/MemoryProject/README.md

 <br><br/>
 ### <a name="3.3.GameMultiPlayer"></a> 3.3 Game Multiplayer

-Through choosing the player names and the prefered Level, the game below was generated for multiplayer mode.
-Here there are no lives or time given.
+By choosing the player names and the prefered level, the game below was generated for multiplayer mode.
+Here, there are no lives or time given.
 This time a 6x6 playing field was chosen (level 2).
-The funktions of the chests or playing field do not differ from the ones used in the [Singleplayer game](#2.4SinglePlayerLives).
+The functions of the chests or playing field do not differ from the ones used in the [Singleplayer game](#2.4SinglePlayerLives).
 Furthermore, the Menu in the top left corner is also the same as described before.